TheGrandmother/stm8forge/README.md

 that who don't want to write everything by hand or entertain the notion of using an eclipse based IDE.

-Pull requests and sugestions are not expected but would be actually very welcome.
+Pull requests and suggestions are not expected but would be actually very welcome.

-This project allso contains my random attempts to learn frama-c.
+This project also contains my random attempts to learn frama-c.

 ### Acknowledgement
 Major thanks goes out to [the dude who wrote this blog post](https://www.codementor.io/@hbendali/getting-started-with-stm8-development-tools-on-gnu-linux-zu59yo35x).
-The bulk of all the installation steps in the requirements sections are pretty much copied verbatim and a lotr of what was written here was used as the base for this.
+The bulk of all the installation steps in the requirements sections are pretty much copied verbatim and a lot of what was written here was used as the base for this.

 ## Usage
-Just run `forge project` to create the projec.
+Just run `forge project` to create the project.
 You can then flash and build and whatnot with `ninja flash`, `ninja build` etc, you get the drift.

 Just run `forge project` to create the project.